 - The petition must be addressed to the Legislative Assembly of Ontario.

 - The petition must be written, typewritten, or printed.
-Emailed, faxed, or photocopied petitions are not allowed.
+Emailed, faxed, photocopied, or online petitions are not allowed.

 Presenting a petition